 If the patient presents with symptoms limited to back pain without leg pain, then a simple back strain may be the cause and the treatment is more cautious.
 Often times the problem may not be a back problem at all.
 Diagnostic studies can be delayed to see if the symptoms will settle down over a week or two.
 If symptoms persist or worsen, then more aggressive options may be necessary.
 A degenerative disc or bulged disc that is not putting pressure on a nerve may be the diagnosis.
 Even these conditions can lead to surgery if they persist for many months and don’t improve with non surgical treatment.

 Lumbar disc problems can truly be painful and getting some expert advice and just understanding the problem helps out tremendously.
-Your Spine Specialist will look for the simplest and least invasive way to get you better.
+Your Spine Specialist in Alabama will look for the simplest and least invasive way to get you better.
 Just remember it all starts with a good history and examination from an experienced professional.